 Stop Milfoil Campaign gets at boost from Skowhegan Savings Bank

 With your help, we can stop the spread of milfoil.
-Please join us today.
+Please help us with your support today.

 Milfoil Removal Teams and Milfoil Survey Teams

 Volunteers are needed this summer to work with teams of people to help remove milfoil identified at Great Meadow Stream, at the north end of Great Pond.
 There will be volunteer milfoil pulling days on Tuesday and Thursday throughout the summer.
 Volunteers will receive training and work in teams.
 Volunteers are also needed to help out on routine surveys conducted around Great Pond and Long Pond to search for invasive plants.

 To Volunteer, complete the online Volunteer Form or contact our 7 Lakes Alliance Milfoil Coordinator, Sharon Mann at (207) 512-5554 or send an email to email@example.com.
 There are several ways you can help in preventing the spread of Milfoil and other invasive Plants by becoming a Volunteer!